garden-io/garden/docs/reference/module-types/pulumi.md

 ### `pulumiVarfiles[]`

-Specify one or more paths (relative to the deploy action's root) to YAML files containing pulumi config variables.
+Specify one or more paths (relative to the deploy action's root) to YAML files containing pulumi configuration.

 Templated paths that resolve to `null`, `undefined` or an empty string are ignored.